-26 of the most stunning spots in Africa
+25 of Africa's most amazing places to visit

 The lake has more tropical fish than any lake in the world -- 1,300 species -- and the freshwater diving is great.

-The bio-diversity has been recognised by UNESCO, which has made Lake Malawi National Park, the world's first freshwater park, a World Heritage Site.
+The biodiversity has been recognized by UNESCO, which has made Lake Malawi National Park, the world's first freshwater park, a World Heritage Site.